 The Great Amen is when the congregation with a unified great voice concurs with all that the presider has prayed.
 It is the only "Amen" in all capitals found in The Book of Common Prayer, signifying the greatness of the congregation's response.

-All this we ask through your Son Jesus Christ: By him, and with him, and in him, in the unity of the Holy Spirit all honor and glory is yours, Almighty Father, now and for ever.
+By whom, and with whom, in the unity of the Holy Ghost all honor and glory be unto thee, O Father Almighty, world without end.
 AMEN.

 THE LORD'S PRAYER